ThreeFour-Plugins/.github/profile/README.md

 ## Contact Us

 If you're interested in working with us, or if you have any questions about our plugins, please don't hesitate to contact us.
-You can reach us by email at [email address] or by [joining our Discord server](https://discord.gg/XXXXXX).
+You can reach us by email at [threefourcontact@gmail.com] or by [joining our Discord server](https://discord.gg/XXXXXX).